Skip to main content

 Breakeven Threshold for Choosing Between Old vs New Regime

-The breakeven point determines when a taxpayer should opt for the old or new tax regime based on their deductions.
+The breakeven point determines when a taxpayer should switch from the old to the new tax regime based on their deductions.

-• If You Have Salary Income: Salaried employees with high deductions (e.g., HRA, EPF, 80C investments) may find the old regime more beneficial.
+• If You Have Salary Income: Salaried employees with high deductions (e.g., HRA, EPF, 80C [Section 123, ITA 2025] investments) may find the old regime more beneficial.
 However, those with fewer deductions might save more under the new regime.

 • If You Have Income Other Than Salary: For individuals with business or rental income, tax benefits depend on expenses claimed.
 The old regime may allow more deductions, while the new regime provides straightforward calculations.

-• Mixed-Income Situations: Individuals with multiple sources of income, such as salary, freelancing, or capital gains, must evaluate which deductions apply to them.
+• Mixed-Income Situations: Individuals with multiple sources of income, such as salary, freelance income, or capital gains, must determine which deductions apply to them.
 If significant deductions are available, the old regime may be preferable; otherwise, the new regime’s lower rates could be more advantageous.

 Choosing between the old and new tax regimes depends on individual financial situations, deductions, and tax-saving goals.
 Taxpayers should assess their total deductions and calculate tax liability under both regimes before making a decision.